Investec-Developer-Community/banking.make/readme.md

 This repo is a community space for playing with programmable banking, and building/extending its API functionality.
 We hope that anyone interested in building useful financial tools can use this repo to increase functionality for personal and business use-cases.

-## How do I contribute?
+## What do I need to know?

 ### Bounties

 **Bounty Season #1: 25 October to 14 November 2022**

-- We have a list of bounties for functionality that we think will be useful to add.
+We have a list of bounties for functionality that we think will be useful to add.

 - 👉 Check out [available bounties as a starting point](https://github.com/programmable-banking-community/banking.make/issues?q=is%3Aissue+is%3Aopen+label%3Abounty)!

 __What do I do when I find a bounty I like?__
 - If you see one that you like, comment that you want to claim it.
-The person that created the bounty will respond with a "go-ahead 👍".
+The person that created the bounty will respond with a **"go-ahead 👍"**.
-- You can clone this repo and work on your local machine if you want.
+- You can clone this repo and work on your local machine.

 💡 __ProTip:__ We recommend [forking our REPL on Replit](https://replit.com/@OfferZenMake/programmable-banking) for a quick-start.
 Replit is a great dev tool that makes it easy to run and edit code.